Tad Martin and Dixie Cooney: Storylines

 Even though they manage to prove that Dixie is sane, she still loses custody of JR, and Adam offers her generous visiting privileges if she agrees to a quick divorce, which she does.
 Finally freed from Adam, Dixie falls into Tad's arms and he proposes to her wearing a bright yellow chicken suit.
 Dixie happily accepts, and the two make plans to wed.
 Their happiness is further cemented when Dixie regains custody of her son, and Palmer gets the best of Adam in a business deal.
 Tad and Dixie finally marry in late December 1989.

 The couple divorces, however, just months later in May 1990 after Tad's mother, Opal, and Palmer interfere.
 They soon grow close again, but their plans to remarry are spoiled after Tad is presumed dead following an explosion.
 Nearly three years later, in late 1992, it is revealed that Tad had survived the explosion and has been living in California under a different name.
 He and Dixie reconcile, and in 1994, they remarry.
 With Tad's help, she finally regains custody of Adam Jr.

-Their second marriage, lasts about 2 years until JR (then 8 years old) catches Tad having an affair.
+Their second marriage, lasts about 2 years until JR (then 8 years old) catches Tad having an affair with Liza Colby.
 Dixie divorces Tad, takes JR and moves to Pigeon Hollow, West Virginia.
 But she returns to Pine Valley in 1998 when Adam Chandler demands to see his son.
 She and Tad began dating again, and in 1999, they marry a third time.

-By late 2001, their marriage has collapsed.
+By late 2001, their marriage has collapsed when Dixie has an affair with David Hayward after Tad (while high after unknowingly being drugged by Hayward) had a one time affair with Lesley Colson.
 In January 2002, Dixie leaves Tad and JR, off to the Caribbean, where she gets a divorce from Tad.
 Dixie regrets this decision, however, and returns to Pine Valley to try and reconcile with Tad.
 She and Tad make up, but Dixie learns that she is pregnant with a baby girl and flees to Switzerland to give birth to the child in secret.
 When Dixie is in her third trimester, she writes Tad a letter, telling him that she is pregnant and wants to come back to him.
 However, on May 10, 2002, while driving back from Geneva to Bern, she is in involved in a horrible car crash and is presumed dead.
 Tad and JR mourn, but eventually move on with their lives.